Saarenmaaa/Saarenmaaa/README.md

 Student In Information and Communications Technology
 ----------------------------------------------------

-I am a 25-year-old tech enthusiast currently pursuing a Bachelor's Degree in Information and Communications Technology, specializing in Software Engineering and having completed the majority of my coursework.
+I am a 25-year-old tech enthusiast currently pursuing a Bachelor's Degree in Information and Communications Technology, specializing in Software Engineering.

 * 🌍  I'm based in Tampere, Finland
 * ✉️  You can contact me at [Olli.Saarenmaa@Student.Lab.fi](mailto:Olli.Saarenmaa@Student.Lab.fi)